-Our goal is to {\bf safely halt} the agent in response to all possible Markovian novel observations.
-Therefore, we do not consider techniques that are reliant on reward deterioration as these methods can involve temporally extended action sequences to be conducted between sparse reward.
-Even with dense rewards, novelty may only be detected after some amount of time of decreased rewards.
-We also do not consider generalization techniques that are aimed to model possible novelties that the agent may experience, as it is currently impossible to construct a model that generalizes towards every unseen stimuli; indeed one must be able to categorize possible novelties in advance and generate novelties during training time~\cite{wang2020enhanced}
+For latent-based detection, we investigate the world model and its learned probabilities.
+We construct a bound that is {\bf not dependent on additional hyper-parameters} and test the world model's learned logic given the effect of the observation $x_t$ at time $t$.
+Our goal is to inform the agent in response to all possible Markovian novel observations.
+We do not consider techniques that are reliant on reward deterioration as those methods can involve temporally extended action sequences to be conducted between sparse rewards.
+Even with dense rewards, novelty may only be detected after a meaningful amount of time of reward decrease.

+We also do not consider generalization techniques that try to model all possible novelties that the agent may experience, as it is generally impossible to construct a model that generalizes towards every unseen stimuli; to do so one must be able to categorize possible novelties in advance and generate novelties during training time~\citep{wang2020enhanced}.